Pennington, South Australia

-Pennington is a northern suburb of Adelaide, South Australia, located about 10 km from the Adelaide city centre.
-It is located in the City of Charles Sturt.
+Pennington is a northern suburb of Adelaide, South Australia, located about 10 km from the Adelaide city centre, it is located in the City of Charles Sturt.
+The suburb is named after Pennington, the name of multiple areas in England.

 The suburb is residential, apart from a light industrial pocket to the south.

 History

 The area now including Pennington was subdivided in 1909 by Captain Alfred Hodgeman, who named a section after his wife, the former Helen Pennington.
 The Pennington Post Office opened on 1 May 1939 and closed in 1997.

 Pennington was the site of a migrant hostel from 1950 until it closed in 1985.
 It was known as Finsbury Hostel from 1949 to 1966, then renamed to Pennington.
 It initially consisted of Nissen huts, Romney huts and Quonset huts, mostly second hand Army surplus.
 The huts provided dormitory and family accommodation, with separate dining, recreation and latrine buildings.
 Despite official closure, accommodation continued for migrants up to the mid-1990s.

+Pennington was previously named Cheltenham Gardens.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 3,601 persons in Pennington on census night.
-Of these, 49.7% were male (and 50.3% were female).
+The 2021 Census by the Australian Bureau of Statistics counted 3,773 persons in Pennington on census night.
+Of these, 49.1% were male and 50.9% were female).

-The majority of residents (61.2%) are of Australian birth, with other common census responses being Vietnam (11.2%) and England (3.0%).

-The age distribution of Pennington residents is comparable to that of the greater Australian population.
-66.9% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; (and 33.1% were younger than 25 years, compared to the Australian average of 33.5%).
+24.4% of residents have English ancestry, 23.6% Australian and 13.4% Vietnamese.

+The age distribution of Pennington residents (median age 41) is comparable to wider Australia (medium age 38).